akittendorf/Domestic-Stock-Market-Analysis/README.md

 RepeatableETLReport: An ETL document on how to extract, transform, and load data from the Alpha Vantage API into a SQL database

+ProjectExecutiveSummary.pdf: Executive Summary covering the background of the stocks we chose to investigate, our methods and technologies used, the results and discussion on our findings, and recommendations based on findings.

 ### Planning (folder, contents listed below):